Philippa Whitford: Political career

 Whitford joined the Scottish National Party in 2012.
 She became involved with the campaign preceding the 2014 Scottish independence referendum.
 She advocated independence as a way of protecting NHS Scotland from the same kind of "creeping privatisation agenda undermining services in England".
 An online video of her claiming the NHS in England would be privatised within five years and in Scotland within ten went viral at this time.

-“In five years, England will not have an NHS and in 10 years, if we vote no, neither will we," she said.
+"In five years, England will not have an NHS and in 10 years, if we vote no, neither will we," she said.

 House of Commons

 Whitford was selected to contest Central Ayrshire for the SNP at the 2015 general election.
 She polled 26,999 votes – 53.2% of the vote – defeating the incumbent Labour MP, Brian Donohoe, by 13,589 votes.
 She made her maiden speech in the House of Commons on 2 June 2015.

 She was a member of the Joint Committee on the Draft Domestic Abuse Bill, but left the committee on 11 March 2019 to be replaced by Liz Saville Roberts.

-In August 2020 after the SNP's rules on candidate selection were changed, meaning MPs seeking election to Holyrood would have to resign their seat at Westminster, Whitford tweeted "For ALL [SNP] MPs - now trapped at Westminster with no straightforward way to put themselves forward for Scotland’s own Parliament.
+In August 2020 after the SNP's rules on candidate selection were changed, meaning MPs seeking election to Holyrood would have to resign their seat at Westminster, Whitford tweeted "For ALL [SNP] MPs – now trapped at Westminster with no straightforward way to put themselves forward for Scotland's own Parliament.
 No one ever mentioned this before any of us stood for Westminster."
 The tweet provoked an angry response from political opponents, with Labour's Monica Lennon responding that, "Representing your community is a privilege and responsibility like no other...
 If SNP MPs feel 'trapped' they should release themselves and let others serve."

-In March 2021 Whitford compared Scotland's position as part of the United Kingdom to a woman "locked" in a room and who had had her cheque book “taken away”.
+In March 2021 Whitford compared Scotland's position as part of the United Kingdom to a woman "locked" in a room and who had had her cheque book "taken away".
 The remarks were condemned as "appalling" by Scottish Labour's Deputy leader Jackie Baillie who said: "There is a constant challenge to ensure that domestic abuse is taken seriously and for the gravity of such offences to be properly recognised, so no one, let alone an MP, should ever trivialise the matter by making such throw away comments which will have deeply offended people."

-After Westminster blocked the Gender Recognition Reform (Scotland) Bill in January 2023, using section 35 for the first time since the Scotland Act 1998 was passed, Whitford remarked that its veto was an “unprecedented attack” on the Scottish Parliament which showed the “hollow reality” of devolution in the United Kingdom”.
+After Westminster blocked the Gender Recognition Reform (Scotland) Bill in January 2023, using section 35 for the first time since the Scotland Act 1998 was passed, Whitford remarked that its veto was an "unprecedented attack" on the Scottish Parliament which showed the "hollow reality" of devolution in the United Kingdom".

+She announced in July 2023 that she would stand down at the 2024 general election.